 For those who are going to DIY their mold problem, the costs include purchasing cleaners, tools, and personal protective equipment.
 This is generally a more affordable option than calling in mold remediation specialists, but you may not be thorough enough in your cleaning.
 This could lead to a recurring mold problem down the road.
 Bringing in the professionals may be a better investment in the long-term.

 The size of the mold contamination, as well as the materials that have been damaged or infected by the spread, impacts the cost of removal.
-Access to the area and the extent of the damage as also significant factors.
+Access to the area and the extent of the damage has also significant factors.
 Smaller infestations could cost as little as $500 for removal services, while more severe problems can cost upwards of $30,000 for complete treatment and repair of the crawl space or floor joists.
 Unfortunately, most homeowner’s insurance policies will not cover remediation services unless the infestation can be linked to a covered incident like water damage or flooding.